FibuCode/ClassBerekeningenNEW/README.md

 - Figure out how to create an executable file and publish it
 - Add BetrouwbaarheidsFactor class
 - Add Functionality to go back to a multiple choice menu for navigation
+- Catch errors with input that is not expected